himadri2324/Computer-IT-Fundamentals/Practical-01-System-Monitoring/README.md

 This practical focuses on understanding how Windows utilizes system resources in real time using **Task Manager** and **Resource Monitor**.

-The objective was to observe active processes, monitor CPU, memory, and disk usage, and understand how Windows presents performance-related information.
+The objective was to observe active processes, monitor CPU, memory, and disk usage, and understand how Windows presents performance related information.
 This exercise provides a foundation for troubleshooting and performance analysis, which are important skills in IT Support, System Administration, SOC Operations, and Cybersecurity.

 <p align="center">
   <img src="./System monitoring infographic.png"